A Worker-Task Specialization Model for Crowdsourcing: Efficient Inference and Fundamental Limits

 \section{Proof of Theorem \ref{thm:statistical_impossibility}}

-We embark on the proof with the following basic inequality:
+We begin the proof with the following basic inequality:

-where the step (a) is a simple ``max$\geq$mean'' argument, and the step (b) follows from the well-known fact that the ML estimator is \emph{optimal} under the uniform prior together with the simple observation that the ML estimator of the ground-truth label $a_i$ associated to the $i$-th task equals to the $i$-th coordinate of the ML estimator of the ground-truth vector $\mathbf{a}$ of binary labels.
-This observation resorts to the following computation of the log-likelihood function of observing the responses $\mathbf{M} = \left( M_{ij} : (i, j) \in \mathcal{A} \right)$ given $\mathbf{a} \in \left\{ \pm 1 \right\}^m$, which gives
+where the step (a) uses a simple ``max$\geq$mean'' argument, and the step (b) follows from the well-known fact that the ML estimator is \emph{optimal} under the uniform prior together with an observation that the ML estimator of the ground-truth label $a_i$ associated with the $i$-th task equals to the $i$-th coordinate of the ML estimator of the vector of the ground-truth labels $\mathbf{a}$.
+This fact relies on the computation \eqref{eqn:log_likelihood_v1} of the log-likelihood function of observing the responses $\mathbf{M} = \left( M_{ij} : (i, j) \in \mathcal{A} \right)$, which gives